virtalas/disc-golf-stats/README.md

 The service provides numerous statistics for players and courses.
 It is possible to create a competition with multiple events.

-Adding scores during a round is handy with a mobile user interface built with [Onsen UI](https://onsen.io).
+Adding scores during a round is handy with a mobile user interface built with [Onsen UI](https://onsen.io), featuring live scoring.

 Disc golf stats uses a PostgreSQL database implemented with PHP.
 Its features include page caching, interactive graphs, course weather, admin/regular users and creating/reading/updating/deleting data through user interfaces.